GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 						- They need to inform users about the uncoming change in security enforcement, possible impact on them, and how to choose more secure passwords.
 				- Considerations
 					- Multiple forest considerations;
-					- Read-only domain controller considerations
+					- Read-only domain controller considerations;
-					- High availability considerations
+					- High availability considerations;
+			-